Effective Date December 3, 2013

 Opting Out of Cookies and Web Beacons

 If you wish to prevent certain or all cookies or web beacons from being set to your hard drive or device, or to clear existing cookies or web beacons from your browser's or device's cache, you may be able to disable them in your browser's preferences, although your browser might then be unable to accommodate certain functionalities on the NPR Services.
+Visitors desiring to prevent data from being collected by Google Analytics may use the opt-out browser add-on developed by Google for this purpose.

 In addition, if you wish to opt out of receiving personalized or "interest-based" sponsorship or other messages from our third party vendors and other participating companies, please visit http://networkadvertising.org/choices.
 Please note that if you opt out, you will still receive other types of messages that are not personalized or interest-based.
 Opting out is cookie-based and will only affect the specific computer and browser on which the opt out is applied.
 If you subsequently delete your browser cookies, you will need to opt out again.